 Am I required to purchase a meal plan?

 UST residents are required to purchase a meal plan.
-Options include Celts Market Place and Subway inside Crooker Center.
+Options include Celts Market Place inside Crooker Center.
 Celts Market Place serves breakfast, lunch and dinner Monday through Friday, brunch on Saturday and brunch and dinner on Sunday.
 You’ll find many choices at Celts Market Place, including low fat, low carb and vegetarian meal options.
-Celts Market Place features a salad and soup bar, sandwich station, fresh vegetables, hamburgers, pizza, baked goods and desserts all afternoon and during evening meals.
-Subway is open seven days a week.
+Celts Market Place features a salad and soup bar, sandwich station, fresh vegetables, hamburgers, pizza, baked goods and desserts all afternoon.

 While living on campus, where can I go if I am sick or injured?